himanishah141/AcaAssist/docs/object_model_himani.md

 # AcaAssist – Object-Oriented Concept Mapping

-This document outlines the core object-oriented concepts that form the foundation of the AcaAssist academic productivity app.
+This document outlines the core object-oriented concepts that form the foundation of the AcaAssist academic assistant app.
 Each object is listed along with its operational context and the key data (information) it holds.

 ---